Commercial Umbrella Insurance Cost: Ranges + Calculator

 • Per-$1M-coverage rule of thumb: ~$40/month for each additional $1M of Umbrella coverage stacked on top of underlying primary policies

-• Industry averages (Insureon):
+• Industry averages (industry-typical):

-• Retailers: $67/month
+• Retailers: ~$67/month

-• Construction / contractors: $81/month, $977/year
+• Construction / contractors: ~$81/month, ~$977/year

-• Landscaping: $88/month, $1,060/year
+• Landscaping: ~$88/month, ~$1,060/year

-• Manufacturers: $109/month
+• Manufacturers: ~$109/month

 • Underlying primary requirements (typical): $1M/$2M General Liability + $1M Commercial Auto + $500K Employer Liability (WC's liability coverage).
 Carriers vary; some require higher minimums for high-hazard industries.